 We can’t prove that either of these things happened.
 Perhaps whatever happened was more complicated.
 Whatever the case, we suspect that something like that could have happened.
 Why?

 For three main reasons:

-1. In some places the Name breaks the normal customs of Hebrew poetry
+1. In some places, the Divine Name breaks the normal customs of Hebrew poetry

 What’s the problem?
-Well, in the rules of Hebrew poetry, when mentioning something or someone twice, the author should use a synonym or a simile instead of repeating the same thing.
+In Hebrew poetry, the author should use a synonym or a simile instead of repeating the same thing twice.
 So we would expect to see YHWH in the first sentence, and Lord in the next sentence (or vice versa).
-Yet instead we see YHWH twice in a row.
+Yet instead, we see YHWH twice in a row.

 The Greek Septuagint also has the same error, because Lord appears without ‘the’ beforehand in both places, suggesting that both instances said YHWH in the Hebrew text used by the translator.
 This would suggest that, if the name was indeed removed and ‘restored’ to the Hebrew Bible, it must have occurred before the appearance of the Greek Septuagint.
 In other words, before the 3rd century BCE.

 So if this happened, the window is reduced to between the 6th and 3rd centuries BCE.